awav/carnd-p5/README.md

 #### Optimization

 I have tried to optimize the way of searching wrong detected cars and lost boxes by introducing static heatmap.
 I weighted each pixel after processing.
 In fact, I applied to `Exponential Moving Average` to heatmap pixels to smooth it for next interation, so that previous car's pixels could contribute to box searching in next frame.
 But I didn't get a good results on it.
-You can check video and find that car boxing is shaky.
+You can check video and find that car boxing is still shaky.

 ```python
 ## track.py